Reviews You Can Rely On

 Credit: Jessica Haist

 Another way to filter water is through direct consumption.
-One can use the straw, attaching it to the bottom of the filter with the blue attachment cap, then drinking the water through the filter via the staw.
-You can use the pouch or a regular water bottle to collect the water alternatively.
-Screw the filter onto the pouch and drink right through it.
-While flow rate isn't as fast as drinking without a filter on your bottle, this provides immediate filtration of water.
-Either way, the Squeeze offers a fantastic treatment time that makes it easy to filter water, especially if the time to treat is important to you.
+Yep, that's right.
+You can use the pouch or a regular water bottle to collect the water, screw the filter onto the pouch and drink right through it.
+Another option is to use the straw.
+Attach it to the bottom of the filter with the blue attachment cap, and then drink the water through the straw.
+While the flow rate isn't as fast as drinking without a filter on your bottle, this provides immediate water filtration.
+Either way, the Squeeze offers a decent treatment time that makes it easy to filter water, especially if the time to treat is important to you.

-sawyer squeeze backpacking water filter review - we were impressed with the rate of flow in gravity mode.
+sawyer squeeze - we were impressed with the rate of flow in gravity mode.

 We were impressed with the rate of flow in gravity mode.